Kasui92/omakube/README.md

 As a fork of Omakub, Omakube welcomes contributions that extend existing functionality without compromising compatibility with the base project.

+If you want to contribute to improving the manual, here is the [repository with the docs](https://github.com/Kasui92/omakasui.org/tree/main/docs/omakube).

 If you want to contribute to Omakub core features, visit the [official repository](https://github.com/basecamp/omakub).